 Just remember to do your research, trust your instincts, and find a trainer who prioritises your dog’s welfare.

-Explore our full training treat collection here – handpicked to support reward-based methods and sensitive tummies.
+Explore our full natural dog treats – handpicked to support reward-based methods and sensitive tummies.

 And if you’ve had a great experience with virtual dog training, we’d love to hear about it!
 Drop us a message or tag us @thepetslarder on Instagram 🐾